Whitacre History, Family Crest & Coats of Arms

 - Walter Whitacre, American Republican politician, Member of Nevada State House of Representatives, 1950; Delegate to Republican National Convention from Nevada, 1956

-- Julie Whitacre, American Democrat politician, Delegate to Democratic National Convention from Nevada, 2004
+- Julie Whitacre, American Democratic Party politician, Delegate to Democratic National Convention from Nevada, 2004

 Related Stories +